-F Company formed on 30 Jul 1920 and was permanently based in Dublin, with HQ at the Castle.
-They could call on armoured cars with military crews and for BA back-up as required (At the Custom House the Auxies were supported & replaced by the Wiltshire Regt.).
-During the WoI three of them were killed & 9 wounded by the IRA.
+F Company formed on 30 July 1920 and was permanently based in Dublin, with HQ at the Castle.
+They could call on armoured cars with military crews and for BA back-up as required (At the Custom House the Auxies were supported and replaced by the Wiltshire Regt.).
+During the WoI three of them were killed and 9 wounded by the IRA.

 The so-called “Cairo Gang” photo, at Dublin Castle.
 They were really F Company Auxies.
 No. 6 is Appleford, no. 1 is Dentith (face just visible) – both mentioned in the main post.

-Q Company, the “Ship Searchers”, formed in Feb 1921 and was located at major ports to stop arms smuggling.
-Members were seamen & ex-navy.
+Q Company, the “Ship Searchers”, formed in February 1921 and was located at Irish major ports to stop arms smuggling.
+Members were mostly seamen & ex-navy.
 Dublin HQ was at the North Wall Hotel, not far from the Custom House.
-It was attacked by 2nd Batt. on 11 April 1921.
+It was attacked by 2nd Battalion on 11 April 1921.
 Later the Dublin Brigade killed one & seriously wounded another at the Mayfair Hotel.
-Michael Collins dismissed Q Company’s impact – “One of the old ‘G’ crowd (DMP detectives) would be worth 20 of them”.
+Michael Collins dismissed Q Company’s impact – “One of the old ‘G’ crowd [DMP detectives] would be worth 20 of them”.

 One researcher says fifty nine Auxies died in Ireland and 44 of those were killed by the IRA.
 This writer has counted 11 in Dublin.
 Over 100 were wounded in action, in accidents, by friendly fire, etc.

 The Auxies existed for less than 2 years but left an indelible mark on Irish memory.